binbinmods/Hecar/Hecar/README.md

 Known Issues:
 - The custom descriptions for Crack Heads and Waning Blessing do not appear when the cards are in your hand.
 Their effects still apply, and appear in the tome/after you have played them, but not in your hand.
 This is a visual bug only.
+- The reduction by 50% on Starlit Scourge is janky.
+Will fix this at some later point

 A couple of notes:
 ## Notes: